Cold Case Files - The Grim Sleeper Part 2

 That house looks a lot like Franklin's home, which is only three doors away.

-Police had staked out the neighborhood for a month, but they never questioned Franklin at the time.
+Police had staked out the neighborhood for a month.

 Details about Franklin emerge,